sritaj/Automation_FW_UI_Selenium/README.md

     * Go to Analytics > Dashboard > Create Dashboard for the above created Data View
 5. To bring down the Docker Setup ***docker-compose -f docker-compose-eklsetup.yaml down***

+### Monte Screen Recorder Library for recording Test Run Videos
+1. Set the **screenrecording** value to yes in properties file to record the video for tests(method added only for failed Tests)

+### Log4J Logging
+1. Set the **log4jloggingrequired** value to yes in properties file to write logs to file(per Test one respective file) and to display in the console

+***Please check the config.properties file under test/resources for further info on various keys set in the framework***

 ## Common Troubleshoot